-Origin: Middle English pupille from Middle French from Classical Latin pupillus, pupilla, orphan, ward, dim. of pupus, boy, pupa, girl: see pupa
+Origin: Middle English pupille from Middle French from Classical Latin pupillus, pupilla, orphan, ward, diminutive of pupus, boy, pupa, girl: see pupa

-Origin: Fr pupille from Classical Latin pupilla, diminutive of pupa (see pupil and amp; pupa): from one's image, like a tiny doll, seen reflected in another's eye
+Origin: Fr pupille from Classical Latin pupilla, diminutive of pupa (see pupil and amp; pupa): from one's image, like a tiny doll, seen reflected inch(es) another's eye

 Origin: Middle English, from Old French pupille, from Latin pūpilla, little doll, pupil of the eye (from the tiny image reflected in it); see pupil1.

 - puˈpi·lar adjective

 pupil - Cultural DefinitionThe New Dictionary of Cultural Literacy Copyright © 2010 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 pupil - Medical Definition

 pupil - Science Definition